 Also Read: What Quarters Are Worth Money

-That percentage directly affects coins’ value, but the minting date and the mint mark must be visible.
-The value of the 1989 Washington quarter with this error ranges from $10 to over $100, depending on the error percentage.
+Percentage directly affects value, but the minting date and mint mark must remain visible for maximum worth.
+The value of a 1989 Washington quarter with this error ranges from $10 to over $100, depending on the error percentage and whether the date is fully visible.

 2. Broad Struck